minhashemi/R-AutoPrice/README.md

-# Regression Analysis Project in R

-This repository contains a project focused on regression analysis, covering various aspects of regression techniques, feature selection, and analysis.
-The project involves working with a dataset that includes information about different car models and their prices based on various features.
-The main goals of this project are to familiarize the programmer with regression issues, analysis methods, feature selection techniques, and practical implementation using the R programming language.

-You may find a full script by script documentation in `output.pdf` as well as `main.Rmd` files in the repository.

-This project was done under supervision of Prof. Javad B. Ebrahimi at Sharif University of Technology by Amin Hashemi.
-## Project Objectives

-The primary objectives of this project are as follows:

-1. **Data Loading and Preprocessing**: Load the dataset and perform appropriate preprocessing steps on it.
-The following tasks are mandatory:

-   - Choose three columns of the dataset and create box plots for them.
-Provide explanations for each plot.
-   - Handle missing data without removing any data points.
-Describe your method and rationale.
-   - Generate a correlation map for the dataset's features.
-Propose four hypotheses about feature correlations and test them using t-tests.
-   - Create dummy variables for categorical variables in the dataset.

-2. **Multiple Regression Analysis with Training Data**: Fit a multiple regression model to the training data.
-Perform the following tasks and analyses:

-   - Fit the model to the training data and report the following metrics for both training and test datasets:
-     - Residual Sum of Squares (RSS)
-     - Total Sum of Squares (TSS)
-     - Mean Squared Error (MSE)
-     - R-Squared
-     - Adjusted R-Squared
-   - Explain the significance and applications of each mentioned metric.
-   - Create a comparison map of coefficient magnitudes.
-Discuss the importance of high coefficients and the impact of standardized data scales.

-3. **Model Performance and Interpretation**: Describe the model's performance on the test data.
-Investigate ways to enhance the model's performance, including interpretability and predictive capability.

-4. **Feature Selection and Analysis**: In this section, perform feature selection based on the results from previous sections, statistical tests, and analyses.
-Follow these steps:

-   - Use t-tests and p-values to reduce the number of features while enhancing model interpretability.
-Describe the changes in your model's performance and mentioned metrics.
-   - Utilize ANOVA and f-statistics to perform feature selection and present the top 10 features.
-   - Identify pairs of variables that exhibit synergy.
-Select and analyze 10 such pairs, and consider adding them to your feature set.
-Justify the need for further t-tests and feature selection.

-## Communication and Collaboration Rules

-1. The only means of communication with the project team is through the Telegram group or the Q&A section on Koofa.
-Direct answers to specific questions will not be provided.
-2. Collaboration is allowed within the project, but refrain from sharing your code with others.
-3. Regardless of the final results, the analysis and reasoning behind different approaches carry high importance and will be graded separately.

-## Language and Libraries

-- The project must be conducted using the R programming language.
-- Include suitable comments for crucial code sections and lines to ensure clarity during submission.

-## Project Organization

-The project is divided into several sections, each addressing a specific aspect of regression analysis and feature selection.
-The sections are as follows:

-1. Data Loading and Preprocessing
-2. Multiple Regression Analysis with Training Data
-3. Feature Selection and Analysis
+# 📊 Regression Analysis Project in R

+Welcome to the captivating realm of regression analysis!
+This repository hosts an immersive project that dives deep into various facets of regression techniques, feature selection, and thorough analysis.
+Get ready to embark on a data-driven journey through a dataset that unveils the secrets of diverse car models and their prices, intricately intertwined with an array of features.
+Our mission?
+To immerse you in the art of regression intricacies, analytical methodologies, feature curation, and hands-on implementation using the beloved R programming language.

+## 🌟 Key Features

+- In-depth exploration of regression nuances, embracing diverse techniques and feature selection wizardry.
+- Unravel the magic of regression analysis through real-world R implementation.
+- Comprehensive documentation: Dive into the entire voyage via our `output.pdf` and `main.Rmd` files.

+This spectacular project was crafted under the expert guidance of Prof. Javad B. Ebrahimi at Sharif University of Technology by the ingenious Amin Hashemi.

+## ⭐ Unveiling the Project Objectives

+This voyage is fueled by a series of impactful objectives:

+1. **Data Delve and Refinement**: Kick off your journey by unearthing and refining the dataset.
+Immerse yourself in the realm of data exploration:

+   - Evoke insights through enchanting box plots, unraveling the secrets of three intriguing dataset columns.
+   - Master the art of handling missing data with finesse, preserving the essence of every precious data point.
+   - Unlock the symphony of correlations via a visual map, seeding hypotheses waiting to be tested by eloquent t-tests.
+   - Elevate your categorical variables to celestial heights through the charm of dummy variables.

+2. **Mastery of Multiple Regression Analysis**: Unleash the potential of multiple regression analysis, a cornerstone of predictive modeling:

+   - Unveil your model's prowess through a captivating array of metrics – RSS, TSS, MSE, R-Squared, and Adjusted R-Squared.
+   - Decipher the significance and real-world implications of these metrics, revealing the essence behind the numbers.
+   - Craft an enchanting coefficient comparison map, shedding light on the allure of high coefficients and the dance of standardized data scales.

+3. **Unraveling Model Performance and Insights**: Ascend the heights of model performance evaluation and interpretation:

+   - Illuminate your model's brilliance on the grand stage of test data evaluation.
+   - Elevate your model's elegance through data scaling and feature enhancements, ushering it into the hall of predictive greatness.

+4. **Artistry of Feature Selection and Discernment**: Embark on the journey of feature selection, guided by meticulous analysis and statistical prowess:

+   - The artful tango of t-tests and p-values: Sculpt a refined feature set that augments model interpretability, revealing the secrets of the dataset.
+   - The symphony of ANOVA and f-statistics: Handpick the top 10 features, orchestrating a harmonious ensemble of predictive power.
+   - Synergy under the microscope: Unlock 10 pairs of variables, amplifying the intrigue and potential of your feature set.

+## ✨ Codes of Conduct

+1. **Seamless Communication**: Engage with your fellow explorers through the Telegram group or Koofa's Q&A section – the conduit for interactions.
+Alas, direct answers shall remain elusive.
+2. **Collaborative Spirits**: Collaboration is the symphony of progress, yet guard your code diligently, resisting the urge to bestow it upon others.
+3. **The Elixir of Insight**: Regardless of the eventual destination, it's the voyage of analysis and rationale that claims the true laurels.

+## 📚 Language and Libraries

+- Enchanting with R: This project is a grand affair with the R programming language.
+- A Tapestry of Comments: Weave comments into your code, painting clarity across every vital line.

+## 🗂️ Project Chronology

+Our odyssey is a sequence of captivating chapters:

+1. Data Unveiling and Refinement
+2. The Grand Symphony of Multiple Regression Analysis
+3. Unraveling the Art of Feature Selection

 (Optional):
-4. Additional Models

-Please follow the instructions in each section carefully and document your findings, analyses, and interpretations thoroughly.

-For the dataset and further details, refer to the [data](/CarPrice_Assignment.csv) directory.

-For implementation and analysis, refer to the corresponding sections in the provided code files.

-Best regards,
+4. Exploring Alternative Horizons

+With the map of our code files, you shall navigate through each section, discovering insights, and crafting a tapestry of knowledge.

+Embark on this journey, for the realm of regression beckons!

+With Warm Regards,
 Amin Hashemi
 Summer 2023